-How Often You Can Choose
+How Often You May Use Form 4972

-After 1986, you may choose to use Form 4972 only once for each plan participant.
-If you receive more than one lump-sum distribution for the same plan participant in 1 tax year, you must treat all those distributions in the same way.
+After 1986, you may use Form 4972 only once for each plan participant.
+If you receive more than one lump-sum distribution for the same plan participant in 1 tax year, you must treat all those distributions the same way.
 Combine them on a single Form 4972.